Tank (American singer): 2010–2014: Now or Never, This Is How I Feel and Stronger

-2015–present: Sex Love & Pain II, Savage and R&B Money
+2015–2020: Sex Love & Pain II and Savage

 In February 2015, a mixtape album, If You Were Mine, was released.
 Later that year, Tank premiered a new single, "You Don't Know", featuring Wale.
 It served as the lead single for his seventh studio album Sex Love & Pain II, released in January 2016.
 The album debuted at #1 on the Billboard R&B chart (marking his 5th album to do so) and #15 on the US Top 200 Albums chart.
 A second single "#BDAY" followed later that year, in addition to a holiday EP A Classic Christmas Night in December, released independently.

 In May 2017, Tank performed at Washington DC's Black Gay Pride event, garnering both praise and criticism and setting off a debate concerning the rare instances male R&B artists perform at LGBT events.
 In September 2017, Tank released his eighth studio album, Savage.
 The album's lead single "When We", has peaked at number 86 on the Billboard Hot 100.
 In October 2019, Tank released his ninth studio album ELEVATION.
 He then released a piano-laced EP titled While You Wait on March 27, 2020.

-On February 26, 2021, Tank released the single "Can't Let It Show" of which the chorus interpolates the 1989 Kate Bush single "This Woman's Work".
-Kate Bush is credited for the song alongside Tank.

-In August 2021, it was announced that Blackground Records would be rereleasing discographies of artists including Tank, Aaliyah, Toni Braxton and Timbaland & Magoo.
-Tank's first three studio albums were reissued on CD, cassette, vinyl, digital download and for the first time, streaming, on September 17, 2021.

-On October 29, 2021, Tank released "I Deserve" from his upcoming tenth and final album R&B Money.
-The single reached the top 10 on the R&B Radio chart.

-Tank was nominated, for the first time, for an American Music Award for Favorite Soul/R&B Male Artist, held on November 21, 2021.
-He lost to The Weeknd.